felixplasser/theodore-qc/doc/source/program_specific_information.rst

 Parsing of NO files
 ~~~~~~~~~~~~~~~~~~~
+NO files can be parsed directly using ``analyze_nos``.
+Alternatively, you can use ``theoinp`` follows by ``analyze_sden``.
-NO files can be parsed directly using either `analyze_sden.py` or `analyze_NOs.py`.
-In this case it is important that one reference file is given, which contains the full, invertible MO-matrix.
+For analysis of NOs, it is important that one reference file is given, which contains the full, invertible MO-matrix.

 TheoDORE assumes that the NO files are given with respect to spatial orbitals (occupation between 0 and 2).
 If spin NOs are given, then the analysis of unpaired electrons will not give suitable results.

 ORCA - TDDFT
 ~~~~~~~~~~~~
-Starting in TheoDORE 2.0.1, the preferred version of parsing ORCA TDDFT jobs uses a Molden format file and the  `orca.cis` file.
+Starting in TheoDORE 2.0.1, the preferred version of parsing ORCA TDDFT jobs uses a Molden format file and the  ``orca.cis`` file.

-1. Run an ORCA job and copy back the `orca.gbw` and `orca.cis` files *Note*: the filename `orca.cis` is hardcoded in TheoDORE
+1. Run an ORCA job and copy back the `orca.gbw` and `orca.cis` files *Note*: the filename ``orca.cis`` is hardcoded in TheoDORE
-2. Create a molden file using `orca_2mkl orca -molden`
+2. Create a molden file using ``orca_2mkl orca -molden``
-3. Run TheoDORE and select `13` at
+3. Run TheoDORE and select ``13`` at

 ::